5 Key Factors to Bowhunt Whitetails Successfully

 No matter where they live, whitetails are whitetails.
 They have the same amazing senses of smell and hearing wherever they’re found.
 And they have the same basic needs — food, water, and shelter.
 They experience an intense rut, though it can be of a shorter duration in the north than it is in the Deep South, where it stretches over months.
-So as bowhunters, when planning hunting strategy, it doesn’t matter where one is hunting, you must respect the whitetail’s senses and their innate wariness of people.
+So as bowhunters, when planning a hunting strategy, it doesn’t matter where one is hunting, you must respect the whitetail’s senses and their innate wariness of people.

-Bowhunting Whitetails | Five Key Factors
+Bowhunting Whitetails: Five Key Factors

-Time of Year: If you want to hunt the rut, you have to know when it peaks in the area.
+- Time of Year: If you want to hunt the rut, you have to know when it peaks in the area.
 For example, while early November is gold in the upper Midwest, the rut is still a month or more away in the Deep South and Southwest.

-Deer Densities: Deer numbers are much greater in farm country than the mountainous West or western Canada.
+- Deer Densities: Deer numbers are much greater in farm country than in the mountainous West or western Canada.
 Where there are lots of deer you can count on bumping them easily.
 In the West on public land, you may have to cover a lot more ground before you even locate a reasonable place to begin the hunt.

-Land Mass: Strategies are different when hunting a small family farm vs. a huge corporate farming conglomerate vs. a walk-in public hunting area vs. a million acre or larger national forest in the West.
-Generally speaking, the smaller the land mass, the more delicately one has to hunt it.
+- Land Mass: Strategies are different when hunting a small family farm vs. a huge corporate farming conglomerate vs. a walk-in public hunting area vs. a million-acre or larger national forest in the West.
+Generally speaking, the smaller the landmass, the more delicately one has to hunt it.

-Hunting Pressure: While whitetails are whitetails and you cannot be careless in any way, shape or form if hunting pressure is low — when hunting private ground, for example.
+- Hunting Pressure: While whitetails are whitetails and you cannot be careless in any way, shape, or form if hunting pressure is low — when hunting private ground, for example.
 In high-pressure public land areas, you must factor in other hunters and have an alternate plan in case somebody wrecks your plan A.

 Both regions see hunters employ decoys at times, but Western hunters sometimes use portable decoys like those from Montana Decoy as part of their run & gun strategy.
 And while rattling and vocal calling work across the board, rather than it being a regional thing I find I choose to use calls based on hunting pressure more than anything else.
-Meaning, I rarely call to heavily-pressured deer, but those that have not been hunted much I’ll call to a lot more aggressively.
+Meaning, I rarely call to heavily pressured deer, but those that have not been hunted much I’ll call to a lot more aggressively.